-Covid 19 coronavirus: President Donald Trump has 'mild symptoms', hospitalised, gets experimental antibody treatment
+Covid 19 coronavirus: President Donald Trump has 'mild symptoms', hospitalised, gets experimental antibody cocktail treatment

 • Trump's diagnosis has sparked fears of a destabilising effect in Washington and around the world — the nation's 'doomsday planes' flew this morning in a show of strength to warn off potential enemies.

+CNN's Jim Acosta reported a source describing Trump as very tired, very fatigued, and having some trouble breathing.

+This is at odds with official White House advisor who told CNN Trump is "fatigued" but not deteriorating.
+The official went on to say the public should not be alarmed and that Trump is taking the situation "very seriously."

-President Donald Trump appeared in public Friday evening for the first time since being stricken by Covid-19, boarding his Marine One helicopter for a flight to a military hospital as the virus that has killed more than 205,000 Americans spread to the highest reaches of the U.S. government.
+Trump appeared in public Friday evening (US Time) for the first time since being stricken by Covid-19, boarding his Marine One helicopter for a flight to a military hospital as the virus that has killed more than 205,000 Americans spread to the highest reaches of the U.S. government.

 The White House said the visit of "a few days" to Walter Reed National Military Medical Center was precautionary and that Trump would continue to work from the hospital's presidential suite, which is equipped to allow him to keep up his official duties.